ibm-cloud-docs/BlockStorage/replication.md

 ## Creating the initial replica

 Replications work based on a snapshot schedule.
 You must first have snapshot space and a snapshot schedule for the source volume before you can replicate.
 If you try to set up replication and one or the other isn't in place, you are going to be prompted to purchase more space or set up a schedule.
-Replications are managed under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external}.
+Replications are managed under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic){: external}.

 1. Click your storage volume.
 2. Click **Replica** and click **Purchase a replication**.